osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 	- Apps
 		- Stateful
 		- Long running
-		- Can't handle changes in environment
+		- Weak at handling changes in environment
 	- Orchestrator
-		- Tries to make it look like the environment is static
+		- Tries to make the environment look as static as possible
 		- Tries to keep at least one instance running
 - **FaaS (OpenWhisk, Fn):**
 	- Apps